nlohmann/json/doc/mkdocs/docs/api/basic_json/operator[].md

 :   index of the element to access

 `key` (in)
-:   object key of the elements to remove
+:   object key of the element to access

 `ptr` (in)
 :   JSON pointer to the desired element